Liquid Death raises $9M to make canned water cool – TechCrunch

 At the same time, he said that when it comes to turning Liquid Death into more than a one-time novelty purchase, “The most important thing, first and foremost, is that when someone buys it, they enjoy drinking this water from a can.
 When they actually have a freezing cold can of Liquid Death, people will continue to come back because they like the product experience.”

 I’ll note that I’ve tried out Liquid Death myself and can confirm that it’s perfectly fine water.
-Most notably, there’s something genuinely fun and satisfying about cracking open a new can (though if you do it work, you also risk drawing some suspicious or amused stares from your coworkers).
+Most notably, there’s something genuinely fun and satisfying about cracking open a new can (though if you do it at work, you’ll probably get some suspicious or amused stares from your coworkers).

 Cessario also argued that the brand is about “so much more than loud marketing, it’s about sustainability.”
 The company makes a big point out of the fact that its aluminum cans are made out of more than 70% recycled material, and that aluminum is “infinitely recyclable,” making the packaging much more environmentally friendly than plastic bottles.
 Liquid Death also donates 5 cents for every can sold to nonprofits like 5 Gyres (which fights plastic pollution) and Thirst Project (which works on providing access to clean drinking around the world).

-The sustainability message has prompted criticism around the fact that packaged water — even if it’s in an aluminum can — is less sustainably than simply filling up a reusable container with tap water.
+The sustainability message has prompted criticism around the fact that packaged water — even if it’s in an aluminum can — is less sustainable than simply filling up a reusable container with tap water.

 “We’re definitely not against reusable bottles,” Cessario said when I brought this up.
 “But the reality is: Do you think it’s possible to actually get 300 million people, people in the Midwest, to do that 100 percent of the time?
 It’s highly unrealistic.”